loicsander/Robofont-scripts/MutatorScale/Readme.md

 Its function is to build an interpolation design space, based on MutatorMath, with which it is rendered easier to scale glyphs while compensating for the loss of weight and/or contrast by interpolating.
 Such operations imply that you have at least two interpolatable fonts to begin with.

-Nota Bene: It is the same idea as in my ScaleFast extension for Robofont, only this version of the code is better written and can be used via scripting.
+Nota Bene: It is the same idea as in my ScaleFast extension for Robofont, only this version of the code is a bit cleaner, probably better written, and can be used via scripting.
 I intend to update ScaleFast with this in a not too distant future.

 ![alt tag](images/mutatorScale-1.png)
 ![alt tag](images/mutatorScale-6.png)